rmnavr/fptk/README.md

 # Project status

-As of today (July 2025) fptk is:
+As of July 2025:
-- [x] well documented, all docstrings are in place
+- [x] full documentation
-- [x] streightforward usage of functions and macros is tested
+- [x] tests for functions are written

+Currently developed:
+- [ ] tests for macros
-- [ ] rigorous testing for functions, macros and their interaction is on the way
+- [ ] tests for interaction of functions and macros
-- [ ] has not yet reached stable release (small API-breaking changes are expected)
+- [ ] stable release is not yet reached (small API-breaking changes can happen)

 <!-- __________________________________________________________________________/ }}}1 -->
 <!-- Installation ‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾\ {{{1 -->